 STAGE 1 - BACKGROUND REVIEW AND DATA ASSESSMENT

-This process will allow us to collect the data needed to move to our next phase where we will explore new options, and priorities for the future of City Wastewater infrastructure and services.
+We have concluded work on Stage 1 and have moved to our next phase where we will explore new options, and priorities for the future of City Wastewater infrastructure and services.

 STAGE 2 - ANALYSIS AND EVALUATION